jsfuentes/Code-Cheatsheet/APIS/Google.md

 Get the id_token, request the scopes `profile` and `email`

 Then you can get profile info at `https://www.googleapis.com/oauth2/v1/userinfo?alt=json&access_token=[accesstoken]`

+## API Auth

+Can download their file and do some gcloud command to get token

+Or can create API KEY then attach to urls with `?key=[APIKEY]`

 ## Speech to Text